syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 # Axis in ##Platform_Name## Heatmap chart control

-Heat map consists of two axes namely, X-axis and Y-axis that displays the row headers and column headers to plot the data points respectively.
+HeatMap consists of two axes namely, X-axis and Y-axis that displays the row headers and column headers to plot the data points respectively.
-You can define the type, format, and other customizing options for both axes in the heat map.
+You can define the type, format, and other customizing options for both axes in the HeatMap.

 ## Types

-There are three different axis types available in the heat map, which defines the data type of the axis labels.
-You can define the axis type by using the [valueType](../api/heatmap/axis/#valuetype) property in the heat map.
+There are three different axis types available in the HeatMap, which defines the data type of the axis labels.
+You can define the axis type by using the [valueType](../api/heatmap/axis/#valuetype) property in the HeatMap.

 ### Category axis